 I’m less familiar with the differences between the observed and estimated recruitment for cod, but we should also plot the raw estimates of each category against the assessment estimates to get an idea of what sorts of differences we see.

-The bottom temperature is reported for each tow in the snow crab survey data file, but you will need to write some code to get the aggregate bottom temperature and
+The bottom temperature is reported for each tow in the snow crab survey data file, but you will need to write some code to get the aggregate bottom temperature and …?

+Fishing data??
+Spatial catch, effort?

 EDM